numixproject/numix-labs/README.md

 Next, we tell the script to add the attribute `filter="blur.svg`.
 Here the script sees that `blur.svg` is a SVG file name and includes that file in appropriate format.
 If it's not a file name, it'll directly add that attribute to the layer, as it occurs in the next step with `opacity="0.5"`.

-In the last line, we tell the script to take the `shadow` layer and create a new layer `final`, then add the `background` layer to it, then `drop` and so on.
+In the last line, we tell the script to create a new empty layer `final`, then add the `shadow` layer to it, then `background` and so on.
 The `+` in front of the name tells the script to add the layer.

 Lastly, we tell the script to `write` the result with `write()`.
 The `write` function writes the SVG (and PNG if specified) files to the output folder with the same name as the `symbol` layer.